21 Stunning Varieties of Prayer Plants to Grow at Home

 14. Ornata

-Goeppertia ornata, or “pinstripe plant” as it’s also called, has dark green, elliptical, pointed leaves with thin, pinkish white stripes that look like they were hastily – but artistically – applied by the fine brush of a painter.
+Goeppertia ornata, or “pinstripe plant” as it’s also called, has dark green, elliptical, pointed leaves with thin, pinkish white stripes.

 Pinstripe plant is also known as Calathea ornata and G. ornata majestica.
 It is native to southeast Columbia and southwest Venezuela.

-A close up horizontal image of the variegated leaves of Goeppertia ornata growing in a container outdoors with a brick wall in the background.
+A close up horizontal image of the variegated leaves of Goeppertia ornata prayer plant growing in a container outdoors with a brick wall in the background.

-Learn more about growing the pinstripe prayer plant in our growing guide.
+Learn more about growing the pinstripe prayer plant here.

-‘Beauty Star’ is a cultivated variety of G. ornata that has pointed, elliptical leaves which are light green with darker margins, dark green centers, and thin creamy pink stripes “painted” on the leaves.
+‘Beauty Star’ is a cultivated variety that has pointed, elliptical leaves which are light green with darker margins, dark green centers, and thin creamy pink stripes “painted” on the leaves.

 A close up horizontal image of a small prayer plant growing in a green plastic pot set on a wooden surface.